FAQ Student Substance Abuse Policy/Program

 Responses to pertinent questions regarding the CHS Student Substance Abuse Policy and Program have been posted below.

 1. Could you list the drugs the students will be tested for?
-Does this list include steroids, alcohol or nicotine?

 The drugs tested for in a standard test include: cocaine, marijuana, opiates (including heroin), OxyContin, Percocet, Vicodin (and similar prescription painkillers), methamphetamine, Ecstasy (MDMA), Eve (MDEA) and phencyclidine (PCP).
 As tests for additional drugs become available, they will be added to our program.